raspberrypilearning/apple-vs-tomato/en/step_2.md

 title: How to unzip
 ---

- **Windows**
+ **Microsoft Windows**
  - Open your 'Downloads' folder.
- - Right-click the `.zip` file and select 'Extract All'
+ - Right-click on the zip file and select **Extract All**.

- **Chromebook**
+ **ChromeOS**
- - Open `Files`.
+ - Open Files.
- - Double-click the zipped file.
- - On the left, you’ll find the ZIP file.
+ - On the left, you will find the zip file.
+Double-click on the zip file.
  - Drag and drop the files/folders into a new folder of your choice.

- **Mac**
+ **macOS**
  - Open your 'Downloads' folder.
- - Double click the `.zip` file.
+ - Double-click on the zip file.
- - A new folder will be created that contains the uncompressed files/folders.
+ - A new folder will be created that contains the decompressed files/folders.

 **Linux**
-- Open the 'Downloads' folder.
+- Open your 'Downloads' folder.
-- Right-click on the `.zip` file and choose 'Extract Here'.
+- Right-click on the zip file and select **Extract Here**.

 --- /collapse ---